daattali/beautiful-jekyll/resources_pages/slack.md

 #### Reactions

 On the subject of notifications, one nice feature of Slack is the reactions.
 Anyone can react to a message by anyone else, for example with a thumbs up emoji.
 This is different from sending a message containing that emoji in that it doesn't trigger notifications.
 This is hugely helpful.
 For example, if someone tells you something and you just want to say "OK" or "thanks", try a reaction instead of a new message, since you don't really need to notify the person of your response -- they will see it next time they are on Slack.
-The reactions are particularly useful when a large number of people need to answer something.
+Reactions are also useful when a large number of people need to respond affirmatively to something.
 For example if I ask "who is available to study Thursday night?" and then 30 people respond with "me!" -- well, that triggers a lot of notifications.
 Instead, if someone reacts with a check mark then others can simply click the check mark to add to the reaction.
 This way everyone can see who is available without any notifications being triggered.

-## Asking for help
+## Using Slack to ask for help in MDS

 #### Asking about the course content